North Coast Water Board Program Priorities

 Overview and Purpose

-The Watershed Stewardship Approach (WSA) enhances the Regional Board’s capacity to develop comprehensive and collaborative water quality improvement measures that support all program areas and increase coordination with other agencies, entities, and programs.
+The Watershed Stewardship Approach (WSA) enhances the North Coast Water Board’s capacity to develop comprehensive and collaborative water quality improvement measures that support all program areas and increase coordination with other agencies, entities, and programs.
 The effort is based on defined watershed management areas and is intended to promote collaboration among participants.
 This approach is consistent with that recommended by U.S. EPA in the Handbook for Developing Watershed Plans to Restore and Protect Our Waters (U.S. EPA, March 2008), and a nine-element watershed-based plan is very similar to a watershed stewardship plan.

 While the WSA is being implemented, to varying degrees, in many watersheds in the North Coast region, the Region has two Senior Environmental Scientists who are dedicated “Watershed Stewards” focusing on the Scott River, Shasta River, Elk River, and Humboldt Bay.
 The purpose of the Watershed Stewards' work is to implement the WSA, adaptive management, and lead efforts to improve water quality conditions in the watersheds that are under their purview.

-Program Priorities for Fiscal Year 25-26
+Program Priorities for Fiscal Year 26/27

 Humboldt Bay Steward

-- Lead watershed stewardship efforts in the Elk River watershed including partner engagement, landowner outreach, grants and funding, and regional cross-program coordination.
+- Lead watershed stewardship efforts in the Elk River watershed including partner engagement, regional cross-program coordination, landowner outreach, grants funding assistance, and supporting restoration project implementation.

 - Assist the Climate Change Specialist in developing and implementing Climate Resilient Initiatives relevant to Humboldt Bay.